You know that feeling when you come back from a trip and think, Wow, I need a vacation to recover from my vacation? Yeah, I’ve been there.

 Food isn’t just about taste.
 It’s about atmosphere, tradition, and the way people gather around a table.
 And that’s what makes it one of the best parts of travel.

-Our approach: trying local dishes, markets, and hidden spots
+My approach: trying local dishes, markets, and hidden spots

 A food memory I’ll never forget

 Surprisingly, some of the staff spoke a little English, and they were incredibly polite.
 But what made this place unforgettable was the food.
 The cakes were amazing – especially their carrot cake, which happens to be my all-time favorite.
 And then there was the coffee.
 They served something called Raf coffee, a creamy, frothy drink made with espresso, cream, and vanilla sugar.
-My boyfriend took one sip and was immediately obsessed.
+I took one sip and was immediately obsessed.

 Why food is such a big part of my travel experience